youzh5/SI507-Final-Project/README.md

 be a question string or the information of a resort.
 The name variable will store the name
 if the node is a resort. isQuestion determines either a node is a question or resort node.
 The tree is constructed so that questions will be asked until a resort node is reached.
 Answer yes will point to the left of the branch and answer no will point to the right.

+Tree Stucture:

+       Q:rating
+    /            \
+ R: Nubs        Q:recent snow
+                /         \
+            Q:snow depth    Q: most lifts
+            /       \           /     \
+          brule     bsr       Holly   Q: total trails
+                                          /      \
+                                        Boyne    Brighton